 - As it travels it collides with atoms losing energy and causing ionisation (main method of radiation dose deposition in patient)

-- As it collides the positron is deflected and path becomes tortuous.
+- As it collides the positron is deflected and the path becomes tortuous.
 The length of the path depends upon the number of collisions and the starting energy of the positron.
 This means that the distance between where the positron is emitted and where it annihilates is variable.

 - Shortly after its production a positron will annihilate with an electron